notcodev/telegram-login-ultimate/packages/react/README.md

 # 🚀 Telegram Login React

-Ultimate tool for working with telegram login widget with TypeScript support in your React application
+Ultimate tool for working with Telegram login widget with TypeScript support in your React application

 ## Installation